Alta Wind Energy Center (AWEC), California, United States of America

 Units II to V have installed capacity of 150MW, 150MW, 102MW and 168MW respectively.
 The four units are installed with Vestas V 90-3.0MW turbines.

 Units VII and IX also use the same Vestas turbines and the construction work on them started in April 2012.
-Their completion will increase the generating capacity of the AWEC to 1,320MW.
+Their completion increased the generating capacity of the AWEC to 1,320MW, while the completion of units X and XI brought the total capacity to 1,547MW.

 Financing the Californian wind farm